-To set a public hearing date of November 9, 2020 for the consideration of the Revised Final Site Plan and Design and Special Land Use Permit Amendment to allow the expansion of the existing Luxe bistro into the vacant storefront to the south.
+To approve a Revised Final Site Plan and Design and Special Land Use Permit Amendment to allow the expansion of the existing Luxe bistro into the vacant storefront to the south.

 LUXE BAR AND GRILL 525 N. OLD WOODWARD SPECIAL LAND USE PERMIT AMENDMENT 2020